 Eliminate Dangerous Contamination by Properly Disposing of Filler Materials

 After the filling is removed, we will promptly dispose of the debris to reduce the patient's exposure to mercury.
 We will maintain constant suction and a steady stream of air to cool the filling process.

 What Should You Expect After the Procedure?

 After the procedure, we will either remove the dam and have you spit out any leftover debris or use a vacuum and have you rinse your mouth for at least 15 seconds if the dam wasn't used.
 The risk of mercury poisoning following surgery will be drastically diminished as a result.

 During the last step of the safe amalgam removal treatment, the patient should not swallow anything.
 To reduce the risk of mercury poisoning after taking precautions like wearing gloves and setting up a rubber dam, we will assist you in doing 15 seconds of continuous vacuuming, rinsing, gargling, and spitting.
-Once the fillings have been changed, we remove the mask and clean your neck and face as well, as the mercury poisoning could have spread from your mouth.

 Schedule Your Appointment Today!